thisisbalu/exception-decoded/_posts/java/2023-11-27-java-catalogexception.md

 ## Introduction
 In any Java application that deals with catalogs or product listings, handling exceptions related to catalogs is crucial.
 One such exception that provides a comprehensive way of dealing with catalog-related errors is `CatalogException`.
 In this article, we'll explore the `CatalogException` class in Java, discuss its usage, and see how it can enhance error handling in your application's catalog-related functionalities.

-## Table of Contents
-1. Overview of `CatalogException`
-2. When to Use `CatalogException`
-3. Benefits of Using `CatalogException`
-4. Code Examples
-    1. Basic Usage
-    2. Customizing `CatalogException`
-    3. Handling `CatalogException` in a Service
-    4. Handling `CatalogException` in a UI Layer
-5. Best Practices for Handling `CatalogException`
-6. Conclusion

 ## 1. Overview of `CatalogException`
 The `CatalogException` class is a part of the `java.util` package and is a subclass of the general `RuntimeException`.
 As the name suggests, it is specifically tailored for exceptions related to catalog operations.